-When allocating an allowance, consider using age as a baseline, starting at one dollar per year of the child's age (e.g., $8 per week for an eight-year-old).
-Pay their allowance in small bills so it's easier for your children to budget for expenses, and encourage them to put at least a dollar a week towards their savings account.
+When setting an allowance rate, consider using this formula (Age x $1).
+In other words, your eight-year-old will get eight dollars per week, with an annual raise of one dollar.
+Make sure to pay their allowance in small bills so it's easier for your children to budget for expenses — and encourage them to put at least a dollar a week towards their savings account.

-Encourage your children to set aside money in their savings accounts by setting attainable goals with small rewards when they deposit the money in the bank.
+Encourage your children to set aside money in their savings accounts by giving them small rewards when they deposit money in the bank.
 You might want to adjust the rewards as they get older, but consider the following ideas for young children:

-Encourage good saving habits in older children by helping with bigger purchases.
-If they can save the majority of the money for a new computer, volunteer to pitch in that last hundred.
+Also encourage good saving habits in your older children by helping them with bigger purchases.
+If they can save the majority of the money to purchase a new computer, volunteer to pitch in the last hundred dollars.
 This will motivate your teens and show them you're interested in their hobbies.

-Teaching children about saving money goes hand in hand with teaching them about earning money.
-You could choose to set up an allowance system, or encourage them to be young entrepreneurs.
-You might even choose a combination of both ideas.
+Teaching children about saving money goes hand-in-hand with teaching them about earning money.
+You could choose to set up an allowance system, encourage them to be young entrepreneurs or a combination of the two.
 Here are some practical ways for young kids to earn money:

 When that piggy bank starts to fill up, open a joint savings account with Citizens Bank.
-A savings account allows your children a safe place to set aside gift money and money they earned through allowances and odd jobs.
+A savings account allows your children a safe place to set aside money and track their progress with our online goal tracker.
 As they get older, you could encourage them to contribute to a college savings account.
 For more information about our savings accounts, call 1-877-360-2472 or open a savings account online today.